Thursday, March 27, 2025

 I'll share a little personal story of the first time I became conscious of the presidential seal.
 It was on November 22, 1963, the day President Kennedy was assassinated.
 My most vivid image of that day, there would be many more from the days to follow, was of a man solemnly removing the presidential seal from a podium.
 To my five-year-old mind, that was a very powerful gesture, an act meant to symbolize the death of a president.

 I've carried that image with me my entire life even though I hadn't entirely understood its context nor saw it reproduced again for at least fifty years.
-When I finally saw a clip of the removal of the seal all those years later, it dawned on me that on the surface it was actually a quite trivial act repeated every time a president delivers a speech, that is, when after the speech and the crowds have left, a worker takes the seal reserved for the president down.
+When I finally saw a clip of the removal of the seal all those years later, it dawned on me that it was actually a quite trivial act repeated every time a president delivers a speech, that is, when after the speech is made and the crowds have left, a worker takes the seal reserved for the president down.
 But to this day the poignance of that particular moment has not been lost as it took place at the site of the intended destination of the president's motorcade where Kennedy was to deliver a speech that he never got the chance to make.

 To this day I never see that seal and not think of the significance of it as a symbol and of that terrible day.